🟢 «< BACK TO START

 The alternative HUD, however, is a separate class that is drawn on top of the normal HUD.
 Properly defined regular and alt HUDs are designed in such a way that one of them simply stops displaying anything while the other is active, but they still exist at the same time.

-All HUDs have to be based on the BaseStatusBar class (you can find its source on GZDoom’s Github).
-Despite the name, it’s not just for statusbars; this class is a base for all HUDs, including the alternative one.
+HUDs have to be based on the BaseStatusBar class (you can find its source on GZDoom’s Github).
+Despite the name, it’s not just for statusbars, the fullscreen HUDs are also defined in it.

 A HUD is a regular ZScript class, so there’s nothing particularly special about its structure.
 Note that a HUD is not an actor, so it doesn’t have properties or the Default block like actors do.
 What you need to do is override various virtual functions to add your own behavior to your HUD.
 The basic structure of a HUD looks like this: